matsumotory/ngx_mruby/docs/class_and_method/README.md

 #### Nginx::Request#body

-If you use request body as Ruby method, you must use mruby_enable_read_reqeust_body on; on location config as the following:
+If you use request body as Ruby method, you must use `mruby_enable_read_request_body`on; on location config as the following:

 ##### nginx.conf
 ```ruby